elijahsawyers/CrazyCanvasJS/README.md

 ## Prerequisites

-Ensure that you are running this in a modern web browser.
+Ensure that you are running this in a modern web browser, and because the JavaScript code is using ES6 imports and exports, you'll need to setup a local server.
+I recommend using [http-server](https://www.npmjs.com/package/http-server).

 ## Build With